What Do I Really Want To Do?

 They Call Me Ninu ©️ 2023

 Money is a funny beast.
-From an early age, I learnt that one is supposed to be careful with money.
-Save, be smart, invest, make safe bets, the adults said.
-From them, I learnt that money equals security.
-Choose a career that will get you a well-paid job, they advised.
-So the disapproval of those same adults didn’t come as a surprise when I informed them that I was studying arts.
-It is not a safe bet, they said, you will struggle.
+From an early age, I learnt that one is supposed to care about money.
+The adults seemed to want me to learn to save, invest, make safe bets, be financially savvy and choose a career with good prospects for a well-paid job.
+From these adults, I also learnt that money equals security.
+So it was not a surprise they were not happy with my decision to study arts.
+It is not a safe bet, you will struggle, they said.
 Those ideas must have gone deep in my core because my relationship with money has been anxious ever since I can remember.
-And I never really gave my creative career a good go.
+And I never really gave my creative practice the care and attention it deserved.

 I don’t want money to rule my decisions any more.
 I want to do things differently.
 I don’t want to keep making safe bets and choosing the job with the steady weekly pay while my creative self shrinks and pains at the back of a dusty drawer.
 As it turns out, the economic security the adults taught me to pursue only leads to a depressing sense of dissatisfaction.
 More and more I have been thinking that making choices based on whether they will be ‘good for my career’ just doesn’t make sense anymore.
-It is individualistic thinking.
-It is also extractive and look what that kind of thinking has done to our planet.
-Surely there’s a better way to do things.
+I think the pursuit of money and “career” has done enough damage to our world.
+Surely there’s a better way to do things?

-I think it’s time for me to step out of that false security and ask myself, what do I really want to do?
-What can I do differently?
-How can I be less fearful and more trusting of the things that I’ve got to give?
-Whiua ki te ao.
+I want to step out of that false security and ask myself, what do I really want to do?
+How can I do things differently?
+Can I be less fearful?
+How can I share the things I’ve got to give?
+Are there different ways to make a living other than trying to monetise our gifts?
 I want to live fully.
-I want to reconnect with my true self, with my spiritual self.
-I want to attune myself to the rhythms of the Earth and explore, experiment and be creative.
+I want to reconnect with my true self and nourish the soul.
+I want to attune myself to the rhythms of the Earth and explore, experiment and live a creative life.
 And to do that I know that I need to simplify my living because I don’t see any other way to make it work.
+I want to live a life that makes sense to me.
 That’s why I’m starting this Simple Living Journal.
 It’ll be an account of the things that I’m experimenting with and what I learn in this ride.
-You’re, of course, welcome to walk alongside.